furkangursoy/ComAwareNetGrowth/README.md

 * Set the *xmin* parameter for *fit_power_law()* function to a desired value.

 For any issues you might have, feel free to contact me at furkan.gursoy@boun.edu.tr or gursoyfurkan@gmail.com

-For a sample set of synthetic networks generated using this model, please visit http://furkangursoy.github.io/datasets.

 Feel free to use the generated networks or the source code, with appropriate references to the original paper.